See the sharpest-image ever of a supermassive black hole — after it was transformed from a "fuzzy orange donut"

 The original image is one that's extremely fuzzy, with a massive orange and yellow glow surrounding a smaller black space in the middle.
 With the "help of machine learning," IAS scientists revealed that the black hole actually has a much smaller orange and yellow glow, seemingly just a band around a very large dark space.

-That band is a "bright ring of emission" that, according to AIS, is "expected to be produced by hot gas falling into the black hole."
+That band is a "bright ring of emission" that, according to IAS, is "expected to be produced by hot gas falling into the black hole."

 "With our new machine learning technique, PRIMO, we were able to achieve the maximum resolution of the current array," lead author of the research Lia Medeiros said in a press release.
 "Since we cannot study black holes up-close, the detail of an image plays a critical role in our ability to understand its behavior.
 The width of the ring in the image is now smaller by about a factor of two, which will be a powerful constraint for our theoretical models and tests of gravity."